-Modern construction companies have the opportunity to manage their warehouse, purchasing and receiving, in a seamless fashion to ensure waste and lost productivity are eliminated.
-They can minimize the costs associated with these functions by deploying the appropriate systems to allow their personnel to improve timeliness and accuracy of their warehouse and field operations, from identifying a need for an items, picking and transferring it, or purchasing and receiving the item if it’s not in stock – all through a system that tracks and keeps record of assets throughout their entire life cycles.
+Modern construction companies have the opportunity to manage their warehouse, purchasing, and receiving, seamlessly to ensure waste and lost productivity are eliminated.
+They can minimize the costs associated with these functions by deploying the appropriate systems to allow their personnel to improve the timeliness and accuracy of their warehouse and field operations, from identifying a need for an item, picking and transferring it, or purchasing and receiving the item if it’s not in stock – all through a system that tracks and keeps a record of assets throughout their entire life cycles.

 How construction inventory management systems differ from other inventory management systems

 There are four types of construction assets – tools, equipment, materials, and consumables – with different tracking and management requirements.
-For example some items should be tracked in bulk (eg hammers) while others need to be tracked individually (eg generators) based on value, service needs, or other factors.
-Additionally, some items get used up on the job site (eg plywood) while other things need to be returned to the warehouse once the job is complete (eg cherry picker).
-A robust construction inventory management system will support both bulk and individual items, as well as the ability to track usage history and service information when needed.
+For example, some items should be tracked in bulk (e.g., hammers), while others must be tracked individually (e.g., generators) based on value, service needs, or other factors.
+Some items get used up on the job site (e.g., plywood), while others must be returned to the warehouse once the job is complete (e.g., cherry picker).
+A robust construction inventory management system will support both bulk and individual items and the ability to track usage history and service information when needed.

 In addition to supporting construction assets, an inventory management system for construction should also support key logistics and operational workflows, including the ability to request and fulfill item transfers between stocking locations and job sites, purchase and receive items through purchase orders automation, track and schedule servicing of equipment such as inspections and maintenance, and automate job cost and billing based on tracking item usage on a per project basis.

 What else to look for when selecting a construction inventory management system